 Obtaining what you wanted was far more challenging before paper money and pocket change were invented.
 Barter required finding someone who had what you needed – and needed what you had – and then reaching an agreement.
 While bartering remains a valued skill in some...read more

 Idioms are phrases that only make sense when you know the meaning associated with them.
 For instance, in the United States, we say that ‘someone is worth their salt.’
 It means means the person is hard working and worth the money he or she is paid.
 The saying...read more

 Baby Boomers aren’t going to bore their grandchildren with tales of walking 10 miles uphill to school in inclement weather.
 No, they’ll be able to shock younger generations with tales of rotary telephone dials and eight-foot phone cords.
 Of course, Generation X and...read more

 It’s easy to leave money behind in a workplace retirement plan account.
 In fact, lots of people do.
 Between 2005 and 2015, 25 million Americans left retirement plan savings in their former employers’ defined contribution plan, and millions of people left two or more...read more

-We also offer Vouchers and Group Memberships so wholesalers and broker-dealers can support top advisors.
+Vouchers and Group Memberships are available so wholesalers and broker-dealers can support and reward top advisors.